Why accessibility legislation?

 In Saskatchewan, The Construction Codes Act (CCA) and its regulations ensure the inside of buildings meet a standard of accessibility.
 However, Saskatchewan does not currently have standards to ensure accessibility in other areas.
 While the CCA will continue to oversee the accessibility of building interiors, the new legislation, if passed, will cover accessibility in outside built spaces (such as parks, crosswalks, and parkades) and a number of other key areas.

-The key areas proposed under the bill for The Accessible Saskatchewan Act are:
+The key areas in The Accessible Saskatchewan Act are:

 The Accessible Saskatchewan Act came into force on December 3, 2023.